 You can play motion-controlled games using your smartphone and Chromecast.
 Don't expect to play Halo or something like that, because these are Chrome Experiments.
 Many games do support multi-player functionality however.
 One example title is Google's Super Sync Sports.

 Go to Super Sync Sports in your Chrome browser, then cast the page from your computer to your TV, and sync your Android device to your computer.
 From there, follow the game's on-screen instructions.
-You'll be able to wave, flick, and swing your smartphone to control the game, kind of like Wii.
+You'll be able to wave, flick, and swing your smartphone to control the game, kind of like the Nintendo Wii.

 Cast Facebook Live broadcasts

 Facebook Live has added support for Google's Cast tech.
 That means you can send a Facebook Live broadcasts to a TV.
 Just make sure your mobile device and the TV with Chromecast are on the same Wi-Fi network.
 Then, simply open a Facebook Live broadcast and hit the Cast icon that appears on the screen.
 It's like casting any other content from your phone, such as a YouTube video, only it's a Facebook live stream.

 With a little know-how you can turn your Google Home into a voice activated controller similar to the Amazon Fire TV Box.